Inwerpsel/use-theme-editor/README.md

-# Experimental CSS variables based theme editor
+# CSS variables based theme editor

-This is a WIP theme editor that allows creating a theming UI for CSS custom properties based entirely on the built CSS files, with no configuration needed to add a new setting.
+A collection of React components and hooks that can be used standalone or together to provide theme editing capabilities based on the contents of the stylesheets on a page.
+All CSS rules that use a `var()` statement in the value are included in the UI.
+It can easily be integrated into any HTML page by injecting the same script.

+The most common CSS properties have a dedicated UI element, with more still to follow.

 ## Features
-* Plug and play: discover and design on any page of an app, removing the need for mockups
+* Plug and play: can be added to any page of an app
-* Get all relevant style attributes of an element with 1 click
+* Good performance even on huge pages
+* Detailed information
+* Many editing options
+* Easily locate all other elements affected by a change
+* Screen switcher on variables with a media query
 * Link variables to other variables to create a design system
-* Super fast access to contextual information
-* Screen switcher on variables with a media query
-* All changes applied instantly with no delay, regardless of the content size / amount of variables (on most sites on non potato devices)
 * Switch themes while deep inspecting
 * Reposition or hide any UI element with drag and drop